inuishan/morph_custom_module/README.md

 ## BotContext:

-This contains execution context of bot at the point when custom module is called.

-Bot context have four field which are self understood:
+This contains execution context of bot at the point when custom module is called.Bot context have four field which are self understood:

-a) userVariables
+1. userVariables
-b) flowVariables
+2. flowVariables
-c) globalVariables
+3. globalVariables
-d) user
+4. user

 ## Action: